How far can you ride on a charge?

 How do I maximise the distance I can ride on a charge?

+How to ride an electric bike effectively is a very common question new owners ask us.
 First, use as much leg energy as possible.
 You have up to 200 watts of potential energy in your legs.

 Second, always make sure you are using the mechanical (derailleur) gears first, followed by the battery assist.
 In other words, if you see a steep hill coming up, change down into 3rd gear or 2nd gear in your derailleur, then start increasing your pedal assist level.